zeitgeistpm/documentation/docs/cli-example.md

  zgcli createMarket "Zeitgeist a hit?"
 "Will Zeitgeist be a hit?"
 5HBjqZByJz36LPpod2p5ZbeM84yUywj2U1EP9WjZwDp7S4pk 125000 --endpoint ws://localhost:9944
 ```

-We didn't specify a seed here - we could have done, but the CLI will use the private seed for `\\Alice` by default and, on the local chain instance, this account in endowed with a balance by default.
+We didn't specify a seed here - we could have done, but the CLI will use the private seed for `//Alice` by default and, on the local chain instance, this account in endowed with a balance by default.
 Make a note of the `marketId` if creation of the market was successful.
 (Here we'll use `0`).

-As well as being funded, the `\\Alice` account has sudo permissions on the local instance, so we can approve our own market! :
+As well as being funded, the `//Alice` account has sudo permissions on the local instance, so we can approve our own market! :

 ```
 zgcli approve 0 --endpoint ws://localhost:9944